 We strongly believe that event data is integral to the success of any web or mobile-based product or application.
-Countless examples similar to Upworthy and our gaming company demonstrate the strategic edge companies gain over competitors who lack the data infrastructure to create comparable, rich analysis.
+Countless examples and our gaming company demonstrate the strategic edge companies gain over competitors who lack the data infrastructure to create comparable, rich analysis.
 In our world of rapidly evolving industries, companies that fail to take advantage of these advanced analytics risk stagnation.

 Accurate data collection across multiple web pages and applications is a complex task, requiring continuous refinement and monitoring of back-end tracking or scripting processes.
 If your company needs to understand user engagement at a meaningful, actionable level, you should consider a decoupled collection and analytics solutions.
 Segment Warehouses manages the entire collection process, end to end, for all your customer and user behavior.
 Plus, setup is quick and intuitive.
 Looker provides the drilling and customization functionality, in addition to the high-level metrics other tools provide.
 Both Segment and Looker offer free trials.
 If you’re interested in the power of deep user analysis, check us out!